equinor/ops-actions/CONTRIBUTING.md

     feat(terraform): skip Apply if no changes present
     ```

-    If you've updated multiple or no workflow files, don't specify a scope, for example:
+    If you've updated multiple or no workflow files, don't specify a scope:

     ```plaintext
     refactor: update workflow input descriptions
     ```

-    If you haven't updated any workflow files, use the `chore` type, for example:
+    If you haven't updated any workflow files, use the `chore` type:

     ```plaintext
     chore: update OIDC script